Mergifyio/daiquiri/doc/source/index.rst

 Picking format
 --------------

-You can configure the format of any output by passing a formatter to as the `formatter` argument to the contructor.
-Two default formatter are available:
+You can configure the format of any output by passing a formatter as the `formatter` argument to the contructor.
+Two default formatters are available:
 `daiquiri.formatter.TEXT_FORMATTER` which prints log messages as text, and the `daiquiri.formatter.JSON_FORMATTER` which prints log messages as parsable JSON (requires `python-json-logger`).